MediciHouse07/Learning_Records/economic_money_banking.md

 - treynor model
 2022/03/28:② treynor's model, quoting on yield instead of price will flip the bid ask/offer spread, if you quote on yield, bid is higher than ask. think in this way, if you quote on price, you would "bid" on lower price, offer/ask a higher price to earn money, this is like a recipical relation

+### 2-1 5/7

+2023/08/11

+- reserve vs capital to a bank
+- commercial paper market vs loan
+- death of loan(commercial paper market), death of deposit(mutual fund)
+- finance company, MMMF replace traditioinal banking system
+- above is like the second step
+- price is determined in dealer market
+- capital based system

+### 2-2 6/7

+0000<->0400

+2023/08/11

+- IOER, interest on excess reserve
+-

 # Lecture Week8
 ## Lec 1
 ### 1-1